discovercs/discovercs.github.io/index.md

 ## Top Level:
 ### Sign Up | Home Page
 <img height="400px" src="doc/signup.jpg"> <img height="400px" src="doc/home.jpg">
+At the sign up page, you can select a minimum of three interests to get your profile started.
+When you reach the home page, a mind map of your interests will populate, and you can see the announcements and events.

 ## Mid Level:
 ### Explore Careers | Explore Interests
 <img height="400px" src="doc/explore_careers.jpg"> <img height="400px" src="doc/explore_interests.jpg">
+On the explore careers page, certain career words will be larger than others if you have more interests connected to it.
+On the explore interests page, there are four types: personal, technical, subject, and field interests.

 ## Low Level
 ### Interest Languages
 <img height="400px" src="doc/interest_languages.jpg">
+You can explore the list of a specific category of interests, such as Technical (languages).
+You can drag items from the list to your side on the right.

 # Use Cases
 - New Freshman just getting to know and explore the ICS community and resources in Hawaii